phoenixr-codes/bedrockpy-zero/docsrc/quickstart.rst

     app.run()

-All together it would look like this:
+All combined and it should look like this:

 .. code-block:: python3

    import bedrock

+   app = bedrock.Server(
+       "localhost", 6464,
+       command_prefix = "$"
+   )

    @app.event
    async def on_ready(ctx):